cfengine/documentation/examples.markdown

 * Make the example a standalone policy
 * Make the example an executable script
 * Add the example to the main policy file (`promises.cf`)

+**Note** if your CFEngine administrator has enabled continuous deployment of the policy from a Version Control System, your changes may be overwritten!

 ### "Hello World" Policy Example ###